Vlad-Enia/Distributed-Supervisor/README.md

 The information transmitted between the client and the server will be done using <b>sockets</b>.

 All the data will be stored into a SQL database.
+The database is manipulated using JPA (Hibernate).
 This database can be modiffied over time by the clients and each update of it can be sent to the connected clients.

 ## Implementation details